- Features and Benefits

 - Deploying all changes (code and config) via a pipeline allows verification and validation, for example, a pipeline can check for potential route naming collisions, or an invalid security policy

-- Automate the "diff and sync" of codified required state within git and the associated actual state of the system: As soon as the continually executed "diff" process detects that either an automated process merges an engineer's changeset or the cluster state deviates from the current specification, a "sync" should be triggers to converge the actual state to what is specified within the git-based single source of truth.
+- Automate the "diff and sync" of codified required state within git and the associated actual state of the system: As soon as the continually executed "diff" process detects that either an automated process merges an engineer's changeset or the cluster state deviates from the current specification, a "sync" should be triggered to converge the actual state to what is specified within the git-based single source of truth.

-- Weavework use a Kubernetes controller that follows an "operator pattern": By extending the functionality offered by Kubernetes, using a custom controller that follows the operator pattern, the cluster can be configured to always stay in sync with the Git-based 'source of truth'.
+- Weavework uses a Kubernetes controller that follows an "operator pattern": By extending the functionality offered by Kubernetes, using a custom controller that follows the operator pattern, the cluster can be configured to always stay in sync with the Git-based 'source of truth'.

 - The Weaveworks team uses "diff" and "sync" tools such as the open-source kubediff, as well as internal tools like "terradiff" and "ansiblediff" (for Terraform and Ansible, respectively), that compare the intended state cluster state with the actual state.